openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 ^^^^^^^^^^
 A trust that owns shares in a company.
 The beneficial owners of the trust are the beneficial owners of the company.
 Overarching relationship statements are represented by dotted lines.

-See `representing beneficial ownership <repr-beneficial-ownership>`_ for guidance on representing indirect beneficial ownership.
+See :ref:`representing-bo` for guidance on representing indirect beneficial ownership.

 .. figure:: ../../_assets/trust-scenario5.svg
    :alt: Company A is owned by Trust A and there is a relationship statement between them with interest type 'shareholding.'
 Trust A has a settlor, Person A, a trustee, Person B and a beneficiary, Person C. There are dotted lines between Company A and Person A, Person B and Person C to represent that they are the ultimate beneficial owners of Company A.